Gastroenterology is a unique field, so the advice you receive needs to be equally specialised.

 - Achieving Safer and Reliable Practice

-Complete a range of e-learning modules, including communicating risk, preventing complaints and communication after an adverse event.
-All included as a benefit of membership.
-Access online learning at prism.medicalprotection.org
+Complete a range of e-learning modules, including communicating risk, preventing complaints and communication after an adverse even.
+All included as a benefit of membership at no extra cost.

 From other organisations